-Please refer to the "Durable medical equipment (DME) and related supplies" section in this chapter for the cost share amount.
+Please refer to the "Durable medical equipment (DME) and

+Services that are covered for you What you must pay when you get these services Home infusion therapy (continued) related supplies" section in this chapter for the cost share amount.
 For cost-share on infusion drugs used with DME see 'Medicare Part B prescription drugs' section in this chapter.
+Prior authorization rules apply